 - The categories we employ are:

-- Accept submission: Use this category only in case no changes to content, structure, or language are required prior to publication.
+- Accept: Use this category only in case no changes to content, structure, or language are required prior to publication.
 We expect that this will rarely be the case; this category is reserved for absolutely outstanding manuscripts.

-- Major revisions required: Use this category if major revisions are required to transform this manuscript into a high-quality, publishable article.
+- Resubmit for review: Use this category if major revisions are required to transform this manuscript into a high-quality, publishable article.

 - Resubmit Elsewhere: Use this category for manuscripts submitted to special issues that would either be more appropriate for a different journal or that you believe do not fall within the scope of that specific special issue, but would be better suited as a stand-alone article published by PhiMiSci.
 If you use this category, please explain in your review whether the article should be submitted to a different journal or whether it should be submitted to PhiMiSci, but outside the special issue to which it was submitted.
 If the latter is the case, please indicate whether major or minor revisions are required.